Security

 Account protection

-Passwords are verified against the mail server and never stored in plain text.
+Passwords are verified against our own servers (scrypt-hashed) and never stored in plain text.
 You can turn on two-factor authentication (TOTP, works with any authenticator app) with single-use recovery codes.
 Each mail client uses its own device password that you can revoke individually, so your main password never leaves the web app.
 Every active session is listed and revocable, and you can sign out everywhere at once.

 Encryption

-In transit: TLS on every connection — IMAP (993), submission (465), the web app (HTTPS), and server-to-server SMTP where the other side supports it.
-We publish MTA-STS and TLS-RPT so sending servers know to require encryption to us and can report failures.
+In transit: TLS on every connection.
+IMAP (993), POP3 (995), submission (465), the web app (HTTPS), and server-to-server SMTP where the other side supports it.
+We publish TLS-RPT, so sending servers can report TLS failures to us.
+See transport security below for what we do and don’t yet claim there.

 At rest: mail is stored on encrypted volumes with per-account isolation.
 Stored device credentials are encrypted with AES-256-GCM.